-The printer uses FDM technology that the company has made compatible with metal and ceramic filaments, along with a debinding vessel and sintering furnace.
+The printer uses material extrusion technology that the company has made compatible with metal and ceramic filaments, along with a debinding vessel and sintering furnace.
 The whole system will reportedly cost 10,000 euros.
 Along with the printer, the company will also showcase their new Zetamix Stainless steel 316L filament.
 The French company will be demonstrating the printer along with their debinding and sintering platform at Formnext.

 Ceramic & Metal